mike-jung/ubiaccess-framework/README.md

              Parameters -> name=john, age=20, mobile=010-1000-1000
 - (5) Delete : DELETE http://localhost:8001/bear/1

-Pagination, order by and search functions are supported.
+Pagination, order by and search options are supported.
 Column names can be sent as request parameters for retrieving only designated columns.

 - (1) GET http://localhost:8001/bear?page=1&perPage=10